imdkhairul/SlideEffect/README.md

 # SlideEffect

-SlideEffect allows you to create easily a SnapChat like navigation between a picture and its filters (that you can automatically generate).This is the Objective C conversion of (https://github.com/pauljeannot/SnapSliderFilters).
+SlideEffect allows you to create easily a SnapChat like navigation between a picture and its filters (that you can automatically generate).

 #### Supported Device